Ryan Robertson, Senior Park Ranger

 David joined the Mission Trails Regional Park in May 2004 as Center Director I at the Kumeyaay Lake Campground.
 His responsibilities include assisting the Ranger staff and managing the operation of the Kumeyaay Lake Campground.
 He has worked for the City of San Diego Park and Recreation Department for ten years.
 In October 2006, David was promoted to Center Director at the Mission Trails Regional Park Visitor Center.
 In his spare time, David enjoys Las Vegas trips, bike riding, walking his dog and playing basketball

 A native of California, Carmelo graduated from SDSU with a BA in art with emphasis in sculpture.
 He has worked in landscaping and has been a managing supervisor of office furniture installation.
 Prior to becoming a grounds maintenance worker, Carmelo volunteered at Mission Trails for three years, as patrol, trail guide and worked on both Trail Improvement and Park Beautification teams.
 His hobbies include painting, ceramics, restoring old cars, fishing and hiking.

 Tom is a native Californian and has been a resident of San Diego all of his life.
 Tom worked for Children's Hospital for eight years in landscape maintenance, then was hired by the City of San Diego as an experienced Grounds Maintenance Worker II.
 Tom spent about eight years in Balboa Park.
 His work there resulted in his gardens being featured in coffee table books, calendars and post cards.
 Tom now enjoys the challenges of working in Mission Trails.

-Leslie Perkins, Foundation Executive Director
+Jennifer Morrissey, Foundation Executive Director